-For some guidance in improving your medical business’s approach to patient responsibility and some tips on nine other common AR sins, download our free eBook 10 Deadly Sins of AR and How to Fix Them today.
+For guidance improving your medical business’s approach to patient responsibility and some tips on nine other common AR sins, download our free eBook 10 Deadly Sins of AR and How to Fix Them today.

 The task of ensuring patient responsibility has always been a difficult one, but it’s only going to become more complex and troublesome to manage as countless patients move to high-deductible health plans.